bcspragu/noise-c/README.md

 - [ ] Add message padding support
   - This also requires good randomness, so make sure that part works (see below)
 - [ ] Figure out how to build for WASM against libsodium
+  - Or figure out if the reference backend is fine for our usecase
 - [ ] Make output as small/minimal as possible
 - [ ] Figure out if /dev/urandom usage is an acceptable source of entropy in Emscripten
   - Should generate a bunch of random numbers with it and run through some test suite, use different browsers.